ItsSam11/hungarian-algorithm/README.md

 # Hungarian Algorithm Implementation in Flask

-#### Project: Freelance Project - Hungarian Algorithm Implementation in Flask
+#### Freelance Project - Hungarian Algorithm Implementation in Flask

 This freelance project is a Flask web application that implements the Hungarian Algorithm for solving assignment problems.
 It facilitates users in inputting cost matrices and obtaining the optimal resource assignment, offering a practical solution to complex assignment tasks.